 How Do I Choose the Right Dog For Me?

-There are many things to consider and questions to ask when deciding on the right dog for you.
+There are many things to consider and questions to ask when deciding on the right dog for you, especially if you are a first-time dog owner.
 In this article, we will talk to breeders showing at the Westminster Kennel Club Dog Show about their respective breeds, look at the essential questions to ask when considering dog breeds, hypoallergenic breeds, and breeds to consider if you already own a cat.

 The Westminster Kennel Club Dog Show is kind of like the Oscars: plenty of glamour, lots of talk about who is going to win, celebrities galore in the audience, tension, tears, really lovely trophies, and endless debate about who won and why.
 Sure, there are many other dog shows, just like there are many different awards shows, but Westminster is the one everybody watches on TV.